 Foreign Exchange Fees in Amazon Global Marketplaces

 There are a number of ways to avoid the fees built into Amazon’s global marketplaces.
-Some companies, such as Payoneer, will charge you a fee for withdrawing funds, plus another fee for foreign currency exchange.
+Some companies will charge you a fee for withdrawing funds, plus another fee for foreign currency exchange.
 That means you’re paying double fees.
 Additionally, some companies will charge a general “transaction” fee.
 While some form of fee is to be expected, it’s important to understand all of the fees that could come into play with your account.

 Currency exchange charges can be boiled down to two types: